 Student Association for Public Health (SAPH)

-UNE’s Student Association for Public Health was started by MPH students who wished to open the lines of communication between teachers and students at UNE and to participate in the development of this new program.
+UNE’s Student Association for Public Health was formed in the 2009-2010 academic year by public health students aiming to open the lines of communication between faculty and students, and to participate in the development of the public health program.

-The president of SAPH or their appointed representative is an invited member of the GPPH Advisory Committee and GPPH Program/Faculty Meeting.
-Students are encouraged to forward discussion points to the president and other students on these committees for consideration.
-Comments and suggestions can also be forwarded directly to the program director, Dr. Denise Bisaillon (email@example.com).
+The President of SAPH, or an appointed representative, is an invited member of the SCPH Advisory Committee and SCPH Program Faculty Meetings.
+Students are encouraged to forward their ideas and discussion topics to the President and other officers.
+Comments and suggestions can also be forwarded directly to the Program Director, Dr. Clay Graybeal (firstname.lastname@example.org).

 Ghana health partnership and immersion program